Read the Introduction to Greece

 Some principal ports and main routes tourists take to get to the Mediterranean, Aegean, and Ionian destinations are:

 You can get between top tourist destinations in Greece by car via main roads with ease.
 These connect large and many small cities and towns.
-If you take short breaks, a journey from Athens, the Greek capital, to Thessaloniki or Igoumenitsa (via Patras) should last less than eight hours
+If you take short breaks, a journey from Athens, the Greek capital, to Thessaloniki or Igoumenitsa (via Patras) should take you less than eight hours.

 Note, however, that fuel prices in Greece are among the highest in Europe.
-So, fill your tank to the top before coming here.
+So, fill your tank before coming here.

 For further information, insights, and tips for your Greek tour, check out the rest of our Greece guide or refer to the travel blog.
 Lastly, feel free to drop us a message if you need assistance.